ckan/ckanext-scheming/README.md

 ### `scheming_version`

-Set to `1`.
-Future versions of ckanext-scheming may use a larger number to indicate a change to the description JSON format.
+Set to `2`.
+Future versions of ckanext-scheming may use a larger number to indicate a change to the description format.

 ### `dataset_type`